publishpress/PublishPress-Blocks/src/readme.txt

 16. Custom Styles for Blocks: You create custom CSS styles and make them available to end users.

 == Changelog ==

+= 2.13.3 - 6 Jun 2022 =
+  * Add: Blue color from WordPress core to unit elements (px, %) for Content Display block
+  * Fix: Center featured image when using default slider layout for Content Display block

 = 2.13.2 - 2 Jun 2022 =
   * Add: Toggle to check/uncheck all blocks in Block Access screen